suvi277/social-media-app/README.md

 - The App is Responsive
 - Added Unit testing

-## Missing Points
+## Improvement Points
 This section explains what was missed while developing and could be implemented further but couldn't due to lack of time

 - localStorage implemenation for signIn/SignUp
-- Error handling on form
+- Validation/Error handling on forms
-- Adding PropTypes
+- Adding JSDocs & .eslintrc
 - More test coverage
-- Adding JSDocs
-- Adding .eslintrc